Rene Magtubo: Marikina City Council (2019–present)

 Magtubo ran for councilor of Marikina's second district in May 2019 under the Liberal Party, intending to switch with his wife Judy Magtubo, who at that point had served three terms as Liberal councilor in the district.
 Magtubo won a seat in the city council after placing fourth in the election.
+In March 2021, he joined 1Sambayan, a political organization that seeks to unite the opposition beginning with the 2022 elections, as a co-convenor.

-In March 2025, Magtubo was among the three councilors who were not suspended by the Ombudsman amidst its ongoing investigation into alleged malversation of excess PhilHealth fund by the Marikina government, alongside twin councilors Rommel Acuña of the 1st district and Ronnie Acuña of the 2nd district.
+In March 2025, Magtubo was among the three councilors who were not suspended by the Ombudsman amidst its ongoing investigation into alleged malversation of excess PhilHealth fund by the Marikina government, alongside twin councilors Rommel Acuña of the first district and Ronnie Acuña of the second district.
 Magtubo claimed that he had argued for PhilHealth funds to only be used for the city's health programs, but other councilors "did not favor" his view.
-He would later win reelection under the Lakas-CMD party for his third and final term as councilor, placing seventh in his electoral district.
+He would later win reelection under the Lakas–CMD party for his third and final term as councilor, placing seventh in his electoral district.

 Personal life

-Magtubo is married to Susana "Judy" Pinongcos Magtubo, a political activist and former information officer who served three terms as Liberal city councilor in Marikina's 2nd district from 2010 to 2019.
-Magtubo resided in Barangay Parang, Marikina in the early 2000s, and by the 2020s was residing in Barangay Nangka.
+Magtubo is married to Susana "Judy" Pinongcos Magtubo, a political activist and former information officer who served three terms as Liberal city councilor in Marikina's second district from 2010 to 2019.
+Magtubo resided in Parang, Marikina, in the early 2000s, and by the 2020s was residing in Nangka.